annomator/annomator_1.0/setup/Setup_Annomator.md

 ### Quick Install - Terminal
 Download annomator from github https://github.com/annomator
 Use the setup folder and enter the following in a terminal
-pip install -r annotator_requirements.txt
+pip install -r annomator_requirements.txt
 or for GPU
-pip install -r annotator_requirements_gpu.txt
+pip install -r annomator_requirements_gpu.txt

 ### Install
-It is recommended to use Python 3.6.6
+It is recommended to use Python 3.6.9
 Works with Python 2.7 and 3.3-3.6 (Not 3.7)

 It is recommended to use virtualenv
 Works as system/native, conda, virtualenv or pipenv

 It is recommended to use Tensorflow 1.5.0.
-Works with 1.5.0 - 1.10 (Not 1.11)
+Works with 1.5.0 - 1.14 (Not 2.0)
 Works with TF Object Detection 1.0 BEFORE September 2018.
 You simply need to move the train.py out of the legacy folder with later releases.

 Download Python 3.6 and update to pip 18